schererja/smidr/README.md

 - **90%+ space savings**: Turn 360GB of duplicated builds into 40GB of smart cache
 - **Incremental builds**: Only rebuild what actually changed

-Note: Smidr defaults the BitBake shared state (sstate) cache to `${WORKDIR}/sstate-cache`.
-When running builds in containers, Smidr mounts the sstate directory into the container at `/home/builder/sstate-cache` so builds inside containers can use the shared cache transparently.
+Note: Smidr defaults the BitBake shared state (sstate) cache to `${WORKDIR}/sstate-cache` on the host.
+When running builds in containers, Smidr bind-mounts the host SSTATE directory into the container at `/home/builder/sstate-cache` so containerized builds can use the shared cache transparently.

 ### 🛠️ Developer Experience First